OpenF2/F2/docs/src/container-development.md

 <iframe width="100%" height="800" src="http://jsfiddle.net/OpenF2js/bKQ96/4/embedded/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

-### Registering Pre-Fetched Apps
+### Registering Pre-Loaded Apps

 Incorporating apps which have been pre-fetched or are otherwise already on the container when it loads is an alternative method to integrating F2 apps.
-This method is useful when a container is being constructed on the server-side (at run time or on a schedule), and requires requesting each apps' `AppManifest` and its dependencies _before_ the page is rendered.
+This method is useful when a container is being constructed on the server-side (at run-time or on a schedule), and requires making a request to each apps' `AppManifest` and its dependencies _before_ the page is rendered.

 * * * *